 ciprofloxacin - oral, Cipro (cont.)

 USES: This medication is used to treat a variety of bacterial infections.
 Ciprofloxacin belongs to a class of drugs called quinolone antibiotics.
 It works by stopping the growth of bacteria.This antibiotic treats only bacterial infections.
-It will not work for virus infections (e.g., common cold, flu).
-Unnecessary use or overuse of any antibiotic can lead to its decreased effectiveness.
+It will not work for virus infections (such as common cold, flu).
+Unnecessary use or misuse of any antibiotic can lead to its decreased effectiveness.

 Report Problems to the Food and Drug Administration